EiriasValar/FF4FE-Tracker/README.md

 # TODO features
 - Type-to-filter random objective selection
-- Treat locations as having value when we have quest objectives for completing them
 - Accommodate streaming better (customizable background colour?)
 - Expand the shop weapon and armour items into short submenus?